-1Clinical Component: All students enrolled in clinical courses are required to submit proof of American Heart Association - Basic Life Support: Health Care Provider certification which covers the life span, infant to adult.
-All students are also required to provide the immunization records, including hepatitis B or a signed declination form; a proof of health insurance coverage; and submit to a background check and drug test.
+Clinical Component: All students enrolled in clinical courses are required to submit proof of American Heart Association - Basic Life Support: Health Care Provider certification which covers the life span, infant to adult.
+All students are also required to provide the immunization records, including hepatitis B; a proof of health insurance coverage; and submit to a background check and drug test.
 All of these things must be completed prior to a student enrolling in clinical courses.